FIRMWARE / RFID / LF 125KHz / nRF52840 MARCH 2026

 The ChameleonUltra already supports reading EM410x tags — those broadcast continuously and you just listen.
 EM4x05 tags are different.
 They are reader-talk-first (RTF): they sit completely silent until a reader sends a specific gap-encoded command over the 125kHz carrier field.
 No valid command, no response at all.

 I built lf_gap.c as a shared gap encoding library, added lf_em4x05_data.c with a Manchester decoder and 45-bit response parser, wired up the Python CLI commands, and submitted the PR.
-Clean timeout with no tag present.
-But when a community member tested with a real EM4305 tag, they got LF tag not found every time.
+Clean timeout with no tag present — but when a community member tested with a real EM4305, they got LF tag not found every time.

 The EM4305 had Reader Talk First disabled — it was in EM410x broadcast mode, ignoring all gap commands.
 PM3 confirmed: R.T.F.
 Reader talk first disabled.
-After enabling RTF by writing a new config word the tag was ready.
-Still no tag found on the Chameleon.
+After enabling RTF by writing a new config word, the tag was ready.
+Still LF tag not found on the Chameleon.

 Comparing our gap constants against PM3's armsrc/lfops.c: our GAP_BIT1_TC was 56 Tc = 448µs.
 PM3's proven value for EM4305 is 32 Tc = 256µs.
 Fixed.
 Still no tag found.